 Museums in Videogames

-The staff have been missing the Centre very much, and so have been reminiscing about their favourite museums that are in video games!
+The staff missed the Centre very much over lockdown, and so were spending time reminiscing about their favourite museums that are in video games.

 Some of the team have put together a pretty comprehensive list...

 Katrina: Design & Communications Officer & Serial Point-and-Clicker